-Note A user with superuser privileges can overrice restrictions you impose on files and director information on this topic, see Section 5.7.
+Note A user with superuser privileges can override whatever access restrictions you impose on files and directories.
+For more information on this topic, see Section 5.7.

 On occasion, the results you obtain when specifying a user mask may vary from what you intended.
 If so, see your system administrator.